maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-6.x.md

 * AOT processing support in GenericApplicationContext ("refreshForAotProcessing").
 * Bean definition transformation based on pre-resolved constructors and factory methods.
 * Support for early proxy class determination for AOP proxies and configuration classes.
+* PathMatchingResourcePatternResolver uses NIO and module path APIs for scanning.

 ### Data Access and Transactions